Gayatri Joshi: Personal life and education

+Joshi studied at Mount Carmel High School in Nagpur, and when the family re-located to Mumbai, she was enrolled in the J. B. Vachha High School.
+After completing her schooling, she went on to study in Sydenham College of Commerce and Economics.
+She then went on to obtain a degree in Commerce from the same college.

+On 27 August 2005, she married Vikas Oberoi, a promoter of Oberoi Construction and subsequently retired from the film industry.

 Career

 Joshi started her career by becoming a video jockey on Channel V India.
 She then left to pursue her dream of winning the Femina India beauty pageant.
 Joshi was one of the final five candidates in the 1999 Femina Miss India beauty pageant, and was crowned on Sony Entertainment Channel through voting by viewers, and was chosen to represent India at the 2000 Miss International event in Japan.
 She has worked as an advertising model in addition to making appearances in several music videos: She appeared in music videos of Jagjit Singh's "Kaghaz Ki Kashti" and Hans Raj Hans' "Jhanjaria".
 While still attending college, she modelled for Bombay Dyeing, Philips, Pond's, Godrej, Sunsilk and LG, as well as Hyundai advertisements with Shah Rukh Khan.
-She has also modelled for the Seasons Catalogue and Calendar during 2001.
-She made her Bollywood film debut in December 2004 with Ashutosh Gowarikar's Swades, opposite Shahrukh and Kishori Ballal, which received strong acclaim from Indian film critics.
+She also modelled for the Seasons Catalogue and Calendar during 2001.

+Joshi made her acting debut with the 2004 Ashutosh Gowarikar's Swades, opposite Shahrukh Khan.
+She played an educated village girl Geeta in the film, which received strong acclaim from film critics and audience.
+Jitesh Pillai of The Times of India noted, "Gayatri makes a confident first impression investing Geeta with sensitivity."
+The film was a success and earned her several accolades.
+Swades remains Joshi's only acting credit as she quit acting the following year.